-B.A., Barnard College, Columbia University, 2004
+B.A., Barnard College, Columbia University (Psychology and Anthropology)

-M.A. and Ph.D., University of California, Los Angeles, 2012
+M.A. and Ph.D., University of California, Los Angeles (Clinical Psychology)

-I am trained as a clinical psychologist, but my research also spans the social, cultural, and health psychology fields.
+I am trained as a clinical psychologist, but my research spans the social, cultural, and health psychology fields.
 Broadly speaking, my research interests are in the areas of stress, social interaction, and health and well-being in families and relationships.
 A part of my work examines links between social processes (like social support) and biological stress response systems – specifically the HPA-axis and cortisol activity – using naturalistic and experimental methods.
-In addition, one branch of my research uses a cultural framework to understand how cultural values related to how relationships are viewed and navigated impact support use, emotion processes, and social distress and functioning, with a focus on Asian American mental health.
+One branch of my research uses a cultural framework to understand how cultural values related to how relationships are viewed and navigated impact support use, emotion processes, and social distress and functioning, with a focus on Asian American mental health.

 Wang, S., Repetti, R. L., & Campos, B. (2011).
-Job stress and family social The moderating role of neuroticism.
+Job stress and family social behavior - The moderating role of neuroticism.
 Journal of Occupational Health Psychology, 16(4), 441-456.